FILMING PROCEDURES

 Guidelines

 Every Foreign Producer is legally obligated to obtain permission to shoot film, video, or still photography in Indonesia whether non-theatrical, documentary, advertisement, or promotional.
-BFC has over 20 years experience in professionally handling all aspects of a shoot.
+BFC has over 20 years of experience in professionally handling all aspects of a successful shoot.

 Requirements